Buffalo Valley Lutheran Village, Lewisburg, Pa.

 - Important: Download the visitation form below, print and sign it and bring it to your visitation appointment.

 Buffalo Valley Lutheran Village will remain vigilant in the protection of all of our residents during the visitation program.
 If a new case of COVID-19 is discovered, we will follow the CMS guidance dated March 10, 2021, regarding visitation during an outbreak.
 We ask for your understanding of this measure to protect our residents, staff members and families.
-In addition, because of Union County’s positivity rate for COVID-19, we are required at this time to test all of our employees monthly.
+In addition, because of Union County’s positivity rate for COVID-19, we are required at this time to test all of our employees regularly.

 Please follow all guidelines noted above.